-- 1. Contrast the Predictive Index to the Big Five framework.
+- 1. Contrast the Predictive Index to the Big 5 framework.
 How is it similar?
-How is it different? - "Anyone with half a brain can fake a personality test.
-I can be anything an employer wants me to be."
-Do you agree or disagree with this statement?
+Different? - "Anyone with half-a-brain can fake a personality test.
+I can be anything an employer wants me to be."Do you agree or disagree with this statement?
 Support your position. - 3.
-Could a test of emotional intelligence have been more effective in helping Laura McCann make her decision than the Predictive Index?
+Could a test of Emotional Intelligence have been more effective in helping Laura McCann make her decision than the Predictive Index?
 Explain your position. - 4.
 Do you think Laura McCann's actions were justified based on the results of a five-minute personality test?
 Explain.